 Choose Your Career

-How do you choose the right career path, one you’ll actually like ten years from now?
+How do you choose the right career track, one you’ll actually like ten years from now?
 Lots of people wish they asked that question back in college.

 Figuring out how to choose a career has always been a mystery.
 For many, the consequences of a youthfully optimistic (a.k.a. hormonally guided) career choice don’t become obvious until much later.
 Lots of thirty-somethings say their career choice turned out be the equivalent of unwanted tattoo of their high school sweetheart, “What the heck was I thinking!?”
 I’ve worked with hundreds of lawyers, PhDs and other highly educated professionals who say their career choice “seemed like a good idea at the time”—until it wasn’t.
 Most say they more or less fell into something they thought they were interested in only to find out later they don’t have the right aptitudes or motivation to sustain a successful career in a field they don’t care about.

 Pathfinders has played a key role in developing tools and techniques that can help you design and choose a sustainable career path, including professional career aptitude testing and expert one-on-one guidance to help you put the pieces together.